HyperLife1119/ngx-socketio2/README.md

 }
 ```

-Using multiple sockets with different endpoints:
+### Using multiple sockets with different endpoints

 In this case, we no longer need the `SocketioModule`.
 Instead, use a new service that extends from the `Socketio` service and passes the configuration by calling `super(config)`.